JaddotWuzHere/TheContinuum/content/Continuum Physics/index.md

 No act of order is free from entropic cost; each carries an inherent entropic debt that must be repaid through compensatory decay or turbulence in another domain.
 Thus, long-term equilibrium of the Continuum is maintained not through stasis, but through the perpetual redistribution of disorder.
 ### V. Law of Phase Relativity
+> [!epigraph]
+> “Many have sought the single clock by which all worlds might be timed, yet none have found it.
+Each observer swears by his own, and in their disagreement lies the truest measure of reality.”
+>
+> — Professor Erasmus Valehart, "On Temporal Relativity", delivered before the Imperial Institute of Erevale, $(\Phi 4.33:118\Xi3)$
 ##### Statement:
 > Measurements of time, energy, and coherence are relative to the observer’s local domain and phase frame.
 No absolute frame of reference exists within the Continuum.
 ##### Description: